AmbiqAI/heartkit/docs/overview.md

 The `export` command will convert the trained TensorFlow model into both TensorFlow Lite (TFL) and TensorFlow Lite for microcontroller (TFLM) variants.
 The command will also verify the models' outputs match.
 Post-training quantization can also be enabled by setting the `quantization` flag in the configuration.

 !!! example

+    The following command will export the 2-class arrhythmia model to TF Lite and TFLM:

     === "CLI"